vultisig/docs/voltix-token/launch.md

 ## Further Information

-* The parties with 12mo cliff (Team/Dev, Investors & Liquidity) will not be able to withdraw from the LP during the vesting period.
-However, $VULT can still be freely bought/sold through the LP.
+- The parties with 12-month cliff (Team/Dev, Investors & Liquidity) will not be able to withdraw from the Liquidity Pool during the vesting period.
+However, $VULT can still be freely bought/sold through the Liquidity Pool.
-* Investors have claim to 30% of the launch liquidity, thus they are buying at $10m FDV.
+- Investors have claim to 30% of the launch liquidity, thus they are buying at $10m FDV.
-* The first buy during the WL launch will be at $3m FDV.
+- The first buy during the WL launch will be at $3m Fully Diluted Valuation (FDV).
-* The launch pool will be on Uniswap V3, with 1% swap fee setting.
+- The launch pool will be on Uniswap V3, with a 1% swap fee setting.